pulumi/pulumi-hugo/themes/default/content/learn/pulumi-in-practice/stack-references/index.md

 Outputs:
   + shopUrl: "http://localhost:3002"
 ```
 These exported values are incredibly useful when using Pulumi stacks.
+For
+example, let's say you have two systems that depend on one another, perhaps a
+frontend application with a database and a complex backend API.
+You might have
+two separate staging environments that you want to have reference one another.
+You can use stack references to share automatically generated connection strings
+from the staged API to the staged frontend application to see how they might
+work together.

+Next up, we're going to change gears and start exploring how Pulumi handles
+secrets.